-More than four million viewers watch KCET in the average month.
+Nearly two million viewers watch KCETLink's primary channel, KCET in the average month.
 Broadcasting more than 8,000 hours of programming each year, KCET is the most-watched public television station in Southern California and the second most-watched public television station in the nation.
 In addition to its far-reaching broadcast signal, KCET is carried on satellite systems and on nearly 150 cable systems in 11 counties.

 KCET distributes four channels of programming: